How Many Domains Should I Own?

 So if your only selling 5 names a year and you own 1000, your going to be behind, and what your owning and keeping better have better days ahead, because there is nothing happening now that tends to confirm that your buying the right names.
 And once you start renewing, the numbers get worse.

-Or secondly, you need your names to be moving up in category.
-You need some percentage of your reg fee names to be able to bump up into the category of $1500-$2999 names to be breaking even, and again even more if you need to tax your portfolio for your lifestyle.
+Your prime mission as a low cost buyer is you need your names to be moving up in category.
+You need some percentage of your reg fee names to be able to bump up into the category of $1500-$2999 names to be breaking even.
+You need a future trend domain name to go from a typical hand registration, to a premium name, to a name with wholesale value.

 Again, now percentages don’t apply if your a liquid premium domain name buyer.
 If your buying wholesale trade-able names for $500 and up.
 You can determine how much money to make by whether you accept low or medium or high offers.
 So you may say I’ll sell 1-2% of my portfolio for full price 10-20k per name.
 So on 100 names, 2 sales a year is $40k in revenues.
 If your selling 1-3% at full prices, keep buying, if not, your pricing too high.
 But, if you drop prices to 2-3x what you paid, you may do 10-20% of your portfolio in sales.